GLOBAL MARKETS-Stocks slip for third day, dollar recovers ground

 By Saqib Iqbal Ahmed

-NEW YORK, Aug 3 Global equity prices slipped for a third straight day on Wednesday on growing nervousness about central bank policy, even as Wall Street clung to slim gains.
+NEW YORK, Aug 3 Global equity prices slipped for a third straight day on Wednesday, pressured by growing nervousness about central bank policy and spiking world bond yields, while the dollar firmed as investors turned their focus to Friday's U.S. payrolls data.

-The dollar rallied as investors squared positions ahead of Friday's U.S. non-farm payrolls report, data that should help determine the timing of the next Federal Reserve interest rate hike.
+Oil edged higher on light short-covering after falling to lows last seen in April the previous day.

 "The central banking issue is more of a factor of everybody trying to stimulate their economies, and how much more can you do?," said Scott Fullman, chief strategist at Revere Securities LLC.

-The recent string of weaker U.S. data has further pushed back expectations for when the Fed might raise benchmark U.S. interest rates.
+The recent outbreak of weaker U.S. data has further pushed back expectations for when the Federal Reserve might raise benchmark U.S. interest rates.

-UK services sector data on Wednesday showed Britain's economy is shrinking at the fastest pace since 2009, upping the pressure on the Bank of England to cut interest rates at its policy meeting on Thursday.
+UK services sector data on Wednesday showed Britain's economy is shrinking at the fastest pace since 2009, upping the ante on the Bank of England not to under-deliver at its policy meeting on Thursday.

-A recent drop in oil prices and concerns about the strength of European banks are among some of the other factors that have halted the rally in equity prices, Fullman said.
+The recent drop in oil prices and concerns about the strength of European banks, were among some of the other factors that have halted the rally in equity prices, Fullman said.

-Wall Street treaded water in choppy trade after a sharp rise in oil prices bolstered energy shares.
-Strong hiring data from the private sector, a precursor to the more comprehensive jobs data on Friday, helping financial stocks.

-"I think any kind of strength in the overall economy does help the financials because it increases the prospects of the Fed being able to raise interest rates," said Robert Pavlik, chief market strategist at Boston Private Wealth in New York.
+U.S. stocks were little changed in choppy trading as declines in healthcare and consumer stocks were offset by gains in energy and financials.

+The dollar edged higher, recovering from six-week lows hit the previous session, as investors squared positions ahead of Friday's U.S. nonfarm payrolls report, data that should help determine the timing of the next U.S. rate hike.

+The greenback, which took a big hit after last week's disappointing U.S. growth data, got a minor boost on Wednesday from strong hiring data from the private sector.

-The dollar index, which tracks the greenback against six major currencies, was up 0.53 percent to 95.568, recovering from six-week lows hit the previous session.
+The dollar index, which tracks the greenback against six major currencies, was up 0.36 percent to 95.410.

-Oil prices jumped more than 3 percent, with U.S. crude futures returning to above $40 a barrel, after a larger-than-expected U.S. gasoline draw offset a surprise build in crude stockpiles.
+Oil prices jumped about 2 percent, with U.S. crude futures returning above $40 a barrel, after the U.S. government reported a larger-than-expected gasoline drawdown that offset a surprise build in crude stockpiles.

 In bond markets, U.S. Treasury yields edged higher on fears that overseas yields could rise again, and as foreign investors held off on buying U.S. government debt ahead of Friday's U.S. jobs data.